smartcommunitylab/AAC-Org/server/README.md

 **Sample request URL**: `http://localhost:7979/api/organizations/3/disable`

 ### Delete organization
 Deletes an organization.
 Also unregisters all members belonging to it, deletes all their roles within it, and deletes all tenants within it.
+An organization must be disabled before it can be deleted.

 **Requirements**: must have administrator privileges\
 **End-point**: /api/organizations/<organization_id>\
 **Method**: DELETE\
 **Sample request URL**: `http://localhost:7979/api/organizations/1`

-### Listing available components
+### List available components
 Lists available components, together with a few properties for each of them.

 **End-point**: /api/components\